apakhbari/CheatSheets/Monitoring/Zabbix/zabbix_course.md

 - Some examples for Triggers:
 ```
-Anomally: latest data is having more margin than what we have last week in this time, amount of margin for data is 20% which is equal to now > last week + 0.2(last week) -->
+Anomally: latest data is having more margin than what we have last week in this time, amount of margin for data is 20% which is equal to: now > last week + 0.2(last week) -->
 last(/Eshop - service/eshop[MellatGW,Successful])
 avg(/Eshop - service/eshop[MellatGW,Successful],10m:now-1w)